jlstiles/CATEvarianceJCI/README.md

 save(results_SL2, file = "results_SL2.RData")

 ```
 The next chunck is to run 1000 simulations for CV-TMLE under the SuperLearner library (SL2) that does slightly overfit.
 These take 10 times as long as the previous ones.
 The authors did these in series of 100 on 24 nodes--note the B=100 to that effect.
-We aggregated the 10 different files, each created as per below but be careful in your cluster scripts to not overwrite!
+We aggregated the 10 different files.

 ```R
 case = "caseCVSL2"
 # suggest to test time for B = 1 to gauge time for B=1000